motopress/mp-timetable/readme.txt

 == Changelog ==

 = 2.1.2 =
 * Bug fix: fixed the issue when plugin overrides default archive template.
+* Bug fix: fixed the issue in upcoming events widget when events were not sorted by days.

 = 2.1.1 =
 * Bug fix: fixed the issue with shortcode tempalte